wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-pose_state-estimators.rst

 Tuning Pose Estimators
 ----------------------

-All pose estimators offer user-customizable standard deviations for prediction and measurements.
-MORE STUFF ABOUT PICKING GOOD NUMBERS GOES HERE
+All pose estimators offer user-customizable standard deviations for model and measurements.
+These standard deviations determine how much the filter "trusts" each of these states.
+For example, increasing the standard deviation for measurements (as one might do for a noisy signal) would lead to the estimator trusting its state estimate more than the incoming measurements.
+On the field, this might mean that the filter can reject noisy vision data well, at the cost of being slow to correct for model deviations.
+While these values can be estimated beforehand, they very much depend on the unique setup of each robot and global measurement method.

 The Differential Drive State Estimator
 --------------------------------------